-The Klim Kodiak is one of my favourite jackets to make the list, despite the fact it is very expensive.
+The Klim Kodiak is one of my favourite jackets to make the list, despite being very expensive.

-Not only is the jacket guaranteed to be waterproof but Klim have fitted CE Level 2 D30 armour into the shoulders, elbow and back, giving you that step up in terms of protection.
+Not only is the jacket guaranteed to be waterproof, but Klim has fitted CE Level 2 D30 armour into the shoulders, elbow, and back, giving you that step up in terms of protection.

-The jacket makes for one that you can genuinely ride in all year as a result.
+The jacket makes for one that you can genuinely ride in all year.

 You even get leather overlays on the shoulders and elbows for added abrasion resistance and cool points!